 The comprehensive school safety plan has been established and is updated annually as required by CA Education Code Section 32280 et seq.
-The school site council is responsible for the review and annual approval by March 1 annually.
-This plan is coordinated with the Single Plan for School Achievement (SPSA) and the Local Educational Agency Plan (LEAP) Funding is outline in the district LCAP which is updated yearly.
+The school site council is responsible for the review and annual approval by March 1 of each year annually.
+This plan is coordinated with the Single Plan for School Achievement (SPSA) and the Local Educational Agency Plan (LEAP)